 As a result, RAN4 has defined a relaxation for 4Rx as a non-ideal factor in PCMAX_H, f, c, so that the transmission power of any SRS resource from diversity branch would be allowed for a certain reduction.
 Additionally, such relaxation could be larger in order to deal with 8Rx RF architecture that would increase more implementation complexity, but the discussion on the value is still ongoing.
 The following definition is excerpted from TS 38.101-1.

-Considering that such imperfection could lead to inaccurate channel estimation at receiver, which could lead to incorrect PMI selection that would degrade overall system performance, RAN4 think it is beneficial to enable UE report on the IL imbalance so network can use this information for AS-SRS based channel estimation accuracy improvement.
+Considering that such imperfection could lead to inaccurate channel estimation at receiver, which could lead to incorrect PMI selection that would degrade overall system performance, RAN4 think it is beneficial to enable UE report on the IL imbalance so network can use this information for AS-SRS based channel estimation accuracy improvement at least for power limited scenario (e.g., cell edge scenario).

+For the signaling design, RAN4 have the following discussions and they can be provided to RAN1 for information.

+From the current specification, it can be aware of that PHR type 3 is designed for actual transmission power reporting which is not only consider the aforementioned time-invariant IL imbalance but also other factors e.g., MPR (could be time-variant).
+While such report is per transmission occasion (for a single SRS resource) so the time duration to cover all SRS resources from one set would be long.
+Consequently PHR type 3 could be insufficient for gNB to acquire IL imbalance for each diversity branch.

+Based on the above analysis for PHR, RAN4 would like to ask RAN1 to further evaluate the possible solutions for enabling UE report on SRS IL imbalance by taking into account the specification impact considering directly reusing PHR (if feasible) as reference.
 The following characteristics can be considered as initial inputs from RAN4:

 UE can determine whether to report different IL value for different diversity branch.

-The granularity of such report can be per SRS port and static report can be considered.
+The granularity of such report can be per SRS resource and both static and dynamic report can be considered.

 2 Actions